Verifoxx-LTD/verifoxx-cheri-wamr/README.md

 - PureCap Debug
 - Hybrid Release
 - PureCap Release
+- Linux x86_64 Debug (a non-CHERI baseline for santity testing)
+- Linux x86_64 Release (a non-CHERI baseline for santity testing)

 To use VS with CMake and this project "out of the box" you will need to have first carried out the following pre-requisite steps:
 1. Enable WSL2 in Windows (10 or 11) and installed a suitable Ubuntu distro